 Your doctor will talk to you about whether ankle replacement is a good option for you.
 You may have tried medicine, exercise, or other treatments that don't involve surgery.

 Your doctor might also talk to you about ankle fusion.
 It's another type of ankle surgery.

 Your doctor may use general anesthesia.
 This means you'll be asleep during the surgery.
 But sometimes doctors use regional anesthesia.
 This means you can't feel the area of the surgery.
 You will feel sleepy, but you'll be awake.
 Which type of anesthesia you get depends on your doctor and on your overall health.
 Your doctor might also ask what you prefer.

 Then the doctor makes a cut (incision) in your lower leg, where the ankle is.
 The doctor will remove some of the bones of your ankle and replace them with an artificial joint.
 The incision leaves a scar that usually fades with time.

 Your doctor will let you know if you will stay in the hospital or if you can go home the day of surgery.
 You will have a cast or supportive boot on your leg when you go home from the hospital.
-You may also have pain from the surgery.
-You doctor will probably give you medicines to control the pain.
+You'll learn to move around with crutches, a walker, or a scooter.

 It takes at least 4 months to return to full activity.
-But if you can keep your weight off the leg, you may be able to go back to work in a month or two.
 As you recover from the surgery, you will likely have much less ankle pain than before.

 Your new joint will last about 10 years.
 You may need another surgery if your artificial ankle joint wears out.